EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 - Which companies are offering the most jobs that fit my skill set?
 - Which skills and companies offer the highest pay?

+# Tools Used

+- **SQL:**  Used to query the dataset.
+- **PostgreSQL:** The chosen database management system.
+- **Visual Studio Code:** Used to write my SQL queries.
+Connected to my PostgreSQL database using the SQLTools extension.
+- **Git & GitHub:** Used to document and share my SQL queries and analysis.

 # Dataset

 ![Visual of the tables in the dataset](assets/ERD_postgreSQL.png)